mounicap6/Amazin-Bookstore/README.md

 ## Next Week
 Requirement 1: Bookstore Owner can upload and edit Book information (ISBN, picture, description, author, publisher,...) and inventory.
 Next sprint will implement uploading, editing and inventory information.

-Requirement 2: User can browse through, the books in the bookstore them based on the above information.
+Requirement 2: User can browse through the books in the bookstore them based on the above information.
 Next sprint will implement search and browse.

 Requirement 3: User can then decide to purchase one or many books by putting them in the Shopping Cart and proceeding to Checkout.
 Next spring will implement adding to shopping cart and checkout.